A Diary of Chuji's Travels: Plot

 The three films focus on the travels of the kindly yakuza boss Kunisada Chūji.
 The existing print begins with Chuji on the road, fleeing the law while taking care of Kantaro, the son of a dead friend.
 He leaves Kantaro with Kabe Yasuemon, an honorable local boss, but is shocked to find out that his own men have been committing robberies using his own name.
 Angry, Chuji hits the road and eventually settles in another town, assuming another name and working as a clerk for a sake brewery.
-Okuma, the daughter of the brewer, falls in love with Chuji, but he ignores her.
+Okume, the daughter of the brewer, falls in love with Chuji, but he ignores her.
 When he saves her brother from trouble with the Otozo gang, his identity is revealed and the police close in.
 Okume kills herself and Chuji flees, but the palsy he had been suffering from worsens and he is finally caught.
 His henchmen, however, succeed in rescuing him and bring him back to his home village.
 Unable to walk and confined to bed, Chuji is hidden in a storehouse.
 His woman, Oshina, discovers that one of his men has betrayed him, but it is too late.
 Despite the valiant efforts of his men to hold off the police, Chuji is finally arrested by the authorities.